16 Feb 22

 Luxembourg - 2022 Outlook

 Following another interesting year largely dominated by the pandemic, the green shoots of a somewhat new normal have emerged with many industries bouncing back to near pre-COVID levels.
-Patrick Robinson, Senior Manager in our Luxembourg office looks ahead to the possible impact that various externalities have on the finance industry, with particular attention to what may be in store for securitisation vehicles and alternative investments vehicles domiciled in Luxembourg in 2022.
+We look ahead to the possible impact that various externalities have on the finance industry, with particular attention to what may be in store for securitisation vehicles and alternative investments vehicles domiciled in Luxembourg in 2022.

 Remote working and holding meetings in Luxembourg